-Metric Description Significance Action controller during the charted time period. time.
-When zoomed out to non-raw data, fractional values can occur during transitions between active controllers. check controller logs.
+Metric Description Significance Action Active Controllers Shows a line for each broker that acted as an active controller during the charted time period.
+A non-zero value indicates that the broker was the active controller during that time.
+When zoomed out to non-raw data, fractional values can occur during transitions between active controllers.
+Some issues, such as failure of the Create Topic command, require that you check controller logs.
 Check the Active Controllers metric to see which broker was the controller when the issue occurred.
 Total Messages Received Across Kafka Brokers Number of messages received from producers.
 This is an indicator of overall workload, based on the quantity of messages.
 Consider adding resources when workload approaches maximum capacity.
 Total Bytes Received Across Kafka Brokers Amount of data broker received from producers.
 This is an indicator of overall workload, based on the size of messages.
 Consider adding resources when workload approaches maximum capacity.
 Total Bytes Fetched Across Kafka Brokers Amount of data consumers read from broker.
 This is an indicator of overall workload, based on consumer demand.
 Consider adding resources when workload approaches maximum capacity.
 Total Partitions Across Kafka Brokers Number of partitions (lead or follower replicas) on broker.
 Cloudera does not recommend more than 2000 partitions per broker.
 Consider adding additional brokers and rebalance partitions.
 Total Leader Replicas Across Kafka Brokers Number of leader replicas on broker.
 Total Leader Replicas should be roughly the same in all brokers.
 If one broker has significantly more Lead Replicas, it might be overloaded (check network, cpu and disk metrics to see if this is the case).
-Set Enable automatic rebalancing of leadership to preferred replicas to true.
+Set Enable automatic rebalancing of leadership to preferred replicas to true .
 Total Offline Partitions Across Kafka Brokers The number of unavailable partitions.
 Offline partitions are not available for reading and writing.
 This can happen for several reasons (for example, when brokers for all available partitions are down).
 Restart the brokers, if needed, and check the logs for errors.
 Total Under Replicated Partitions Across Kafka Brokers The number of partitions with unavailable replicas.
 Under-replicated partitions means that one or more replicas are not available.
 This is usually because a broker is down.
 Restart the broker, and check for errors in the logs.

-Informational Events The number of informational events.
+Metric Description Significance Action Informational Events The number of informational events.
 An event is a record that something of interest has occurred - a service's health has changed state, a log message (of the appropriate severity) has been logged, and so on.
 Many events are enabled and configured by default.
 See Events.
-See Configuring Monitoring Settings.
+See_Configuring Monitoring Settings.
 Important Events and Alerts The number of recent alerts and important or critical events.
-An alert is an event that is considered especially noteworthy and is triggered See Managing Alerts.

-Metric Description Significance Action by a selected event.
+An alert is an event that is considered especially noteworthy and is triggered by a selected event.
 Alerts are shown with an badge when they appear in a list of events.
 You can configure the Alert Publisher to send alert notifications by email or via SNMP trap to a trap receiver.
 See Alerts.
+See Managing Alerts.